MJHR89/my-slack-welcome-bot/README.md

   [SendEphemeralMessage](https://api.slack.com/future/functions#send-ephemeral-message)
   builtin function to confirm that the message was successfully created (channel_id, user_id and message)
+- In the functions folder create a new file (i.e. create_welcome_message.ts), and leave it empty for now.
+Return to the workflow.
 - Workflow **Step 3**: create a
   [custom function](https://api.slack.com/future/functions/custom) to persist the message in the datastore.
 In this step you can add it as a step and pass the arguments (message, channel, author), in step 3 branch we're going to define it and implement it.
+But you can now import it from the function file you just created.
 - Add your workflow to the manifest definition.

 ## Step 2: Initialize the Datastore